 Difference Between Regression and Classification

-In this article Regression vs Classification, let us discuss the key differences between Regression and Classification.
+In this article, Regression vs Classification, let us discuss the key differences between Regression and Classification.
 Machine Learning is broadly divided into two types they are Supervised machine learning and Unsupervised machine learning.
-In supervised machine learning, we have a known output value in data set and we train the model based on these and use it for prediction whereas in unsupervised machine learning we don’t have a known set of output values.
+In supervised machine learning, we have a known output value in the data set, and we train the model based on these and use it for prediction, whereas in unsupervised machine learning, we don’t have a known set of output values.
 In advance, to differentiate between Classification and Regression, let us understand what does this terminology means in Machine Learning.
 Regression is an algorithm in supervised machine learning that can be trained to predict real number outputs.
 Classification is an algorithm in supervised machine learning that is trained to identify categories and predict in which category they fall for new values.

 Head to Head Comparison between Regression and Classification (Infographics)